MherZaqaryan/Mher-Dev-Documentation/docs/private-games/terms-and-conditions.md

 Purchase is final, read the documentation, and test the BedWars1058 Cosmetics Addon in play.mher.club server before buying it.

 ## 3. For your own use only․
-Your own license is only vaild for one Minecraft server, or multiple Minecraft server connected to the same BungeeCord instance.
+Your own license is only valid for one Minecraft server, or multiple Minecraft server connected to the same BungeeCord instance.

 :::important
 You must be at least **eighteen** years of age (or be at least the legal age of majority in the location you reside), or have your parent's **permission** before purchasing or using this software.